ayush-040105/Attendance-Management-System/README.md

-# Attendance-Management-System
+# Attendance Management System

 Attendance Management System is a web-based platform developed to simplify and digitalize the process of marking and analyzing student attendance in educational institutions.
-It supports multiple user roles—Admin, Teacher, and Student—while managing lectures and labs across various classes and batches.
+It supports multiple user roles Teacher and Student while managing lectures and labs across various classes and batches.
 The system provides a seamless experience for marking, storing, viewing, and analyzing attendance records efficiently.

 Demo Video
 -----

 https://github.com/user-attachments/assets/35d170cf-2b4b-48ee-ab38-34552eaee1d7